Health

 Preparation of this vegetable:

-this vegetable is tasty when roasted, boiled, pickled, sauteed or marinated
+when roasted, boiled, pickled, sauteed or marinated

 For the raw food eater - try it in a salad mixed with bean and lentil sprouts, dribble with a almond butter to add to the taste